express-validator/express-validator/website/versioned_docs/version-5.3.0/feature-custom-validators-sanitizers.md

   if (value !== req.body.password) {
     throw new Error('Password confirmation does not match password');
   }

+  // Indicates the success of this synchronous custom validator return true;
 }), (req, res) => {
   // Handle the request
 });